Logic06183/Data-engineer-test/README.md

 1. **Read the full exercise instructions in `HarmonAIze_Coding_Exercise.md`.**
 2. Use the provided `/sample_data/` directory for example data and codebooks.
 3. Follow the step-by-step checklist in the exercise document.
-4. Your main deliverable is a Django-based backend feature that demonstrates data harmonization, ingestion, and schema design.
+4. Your main deliverable is a Django-based backend feature that demonstrates data harmonisation, ingestion, and schema design.

 ## Submission